dulle90griet/lp-graun-sifter/README.md

 ### Integrating _Graun Sifter_ into a Lambda function

-Once the layer is added to your Lambda function, the module can be included as normal within the function code:
+Once the layer is added to your Lambda function, the module can be imported as normal:

 ```python
 include lp_graun_sifter as gs